tomgco/bosco/README.md

 }
 ```

-Bosco will also include any configuration in a file in the .bosco folder with the environment specified via the -e parameter.
-This allows you to manage things like AWS keys for publication of assets into different environments.
+Bosco will also include any configuration in a file in the .bosco folder with the environment specified via the -e parameter, along with global defaults in a file called 'defaults.json'.
+This allows you to manage things like AWS keys for publication of assets into different environments, or configuration for uglify or cleancss.

-One additional configuration parameter in this file is 'progress' - change it to "verbose" if you would prefer to see all of the output from the commands vs progress bars.

 ## Command List